gnss-sdr/geniuss-place/_design-forces/10-reliability.md

 _Unspecified_ and _implementation-defined behaviors_ are issues also related to [portability]({{ "/design-forces/portability/" | relative_url }}).

 There are tools that help developers in minimizing code defects by diagnosing typical programming errors, like interface misuse or bugs that can be deduced via static analysis.
 Examples are [Coverity Scan](https://scan.coverity.com/) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).
+Another relevant diagnosing tool are compiler warnings, which indicate things that might cause problems or might have unintended effects that the programmer was not aware of.
+Different compilers warn more or less than others, and they all have options to increase or decrease the amount of warnings.